-- 3.1 Where the relevant Director/ETB staff member delegated by the CE decides that the required improvement has not been brought about, the relevant Director/ETB staff member delegated by the CE will request the Chief Inspector to arrange for a review of the work of the individual teacher.
-The teacher will be so informed by the relevant Director/ETB staff member delegated by the CE in such instances.
-The request for the review should include details of the nature of the concerns of the relevant Director/ETB staff member delegated by the CE the supports offered to the teacher, the extent to which these supports were availed of by the teacher and the outcomes. - 3.2 Before approving the review the Chief Inspector\ will satisfy himself/herself that the appropriate support has been offered to the teacher and that, despite this, the teacher's work is still considered to be unsatisfactory.
-The Chief Inspector may seek further information from the relevant Director/ETB staff member delegated by the CE as s/he deems necessary.
-Where a teacher has availed of the option at Stage 2 to invoke Stage 3 of the process the Chief Inspector will satisfy himself/herself of this fact before initiating the review. - 3.3 All documentation provided to the Chief Inspector will be furnished to the teacher. - 3.4 The function of carrying out an external review, which is vested in the Chief Inspector in consequence of these procedures, is separate from and without prejudice to the statutory function of the Chief Inspector as set out in Section 13 of the Education Act 1998. - 3.5 Where the Chief Inspector agrees to the request he/she may assign such and so many personnel to conduct the review as appears to him/her to be necessary.
+- 3.1 Where the delegated Director decides that the required improvement has not been brought about, he/she will request the Chief Inspector to arrange for a review of the work of the Principal.
+The Principal will be so informed by the delegated Director in such instances.
+The request for a review should include details of the nature of the concerns, the supports offered to the Principal, the extent to which these supports were availed of by the Principal and the outcomes. - 3.2 Before approving the review the Chief Inspector will satisfy himself/herself that the appropriate support has been offered to the Principal and that, despite this, the Principal's work is still considered to be unsatisfactory.
+The Chief Inspector may seek further information as s/he deems necessary.
+Where a Principal has availed of the option at Stage 2 to invoke Stage 3 of the process, the Chief Inspector will satisfy himself/herself of this fact before initiating the review. - 3.3 All documentation provided to the Chief Inspector shall also be furnished to the Principal. - 3.4 The function of carrying out an external review which is vested in the Chief Inspector is in consequence of this procedure and is separate from and without prejudice to the statutory function of the Chief Inspector as set out in Section 13 of the Education Act 1998. - 3.5 Where the Chief Inspector agrees to the request he/she may assign such and so many personnel to conduct the review as appears to him/her to be necessary.
 In assigning a person or persons to the conduct of this task the Chief Inspector will have regard to the requirement that any individual/s so assigned have a competence which is relevant to the review.